vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Learning and Growth

 - "Live as if you were to die tomorrow.
 Learn as if you were to live forever." - Mahatma Gandhi
-- "The only way to do great work is to love what you do." - Steve Jobs
 - "You learn more from failure than from success.
 Don’t let it stop you.
 Failure builds character." - Anonymous
 - "What we learn with pleasure we never forget." - Alfred Mercier
 - "Change is the end result of all true learning." - Leo Buscaglia